davetes/NACSYSTEM/README.md

 To enhance network security by validating devices and users, assigning VLANs, blocking unauthorized access, and delivering a comprehensive admin dashboard for real-time monitoring and management.

 ### System Description
+This SDN-style NAC introduces clear plane separation:
+- Northbound API (Flask): REST endpoints for the UI and integrations.
+- Control Plane (`backend/sdn/control_plane.py`): Validates devices, decides policy, and orchestrates southbound actions.
+- Southbound Driver (`backend/sdn/southbound.py`): Programs the data plane.
+Default implementation uses `iptables` on Linux and a safe mock on Windows or when `iptables` is unavailable.
-The NAC system integrates simulated 802.1X authentication, RADIUS user validation, dynamic VLAN assignment, `iptables` firewall enforcement, and a responsive web dashboard.
-It addresses critical challenges such as unauthorized access, regulatory compliance, and network visibility, offering a professional-grade solution for enterprise environments.
+It integrates simulated 802.1X concepts, RADIUS-like validation, dynamic VLAN assignment, logging/alerting, and a responsive dashboard.

 ---